huggingface/blog/agents.md

 ### Using a simple multi-agent setup 🤝 for efficient web browsing

-We want to build an agent and test it on the GAIA benchmark ([Mialon et al. 2023](https://huggingface.co/papers/2311.12983)).
+In this example, we want to build an agent and test it on the GAIA benchmark ([Mialon et al. 2023](https://huggingface.co/papers/2311.12983)).
 GAIA is an extremely difficult benchmark, with most questions requiring several steps of reasoning using different tools.
 A specifically difficult requirement is to have a powerful web browser, able to navigate to pages with specific constraints: discovering pages using the website’s inner navigation, selecting specific articles in time...

-Since this browsing requires diving deeper into subpages, thus scrolling through lots of text tokens that will not necessary for the higher-level task-solving, we prefer to give the web-browsing sub-tasks to a specialized web surfer agent.
-We provide it with some tools to browse the web and a specific prompt.
+Web browsing requires diving deeper into subpages and scrolling through lots of text tokens that will not be necessary for the higher-level task-solving.
+We assign the web-browsing sub-tasks to a specialized web surfer agent.
+We provide it with some tools to browse the web and a specific prompt (check the repo to find specific implementations).

 Defining these tools is outside the scope of this post: but you can check [the repository](https://github.com/aymeric-roucher/agent_reasoning_benchmark) to find specific implementations.